Best Friends’ lifesaving work

 Kanab, UT 84741

-Our Mission Hills location includes a newborn kitten nursery, a pet adoption center with more than 400 adoptable dogs and cats from L.A. city shelters, and a spay/neuter clinic.
+Our West Los Angeles location includes a kitten care center and a pet adoption center with adoptable dogs and cats from the L.A. city shelters and regionally in California.

 1845 Pontius Avenue

 In New York, we work with city shelters, local animal welfare organizations, passionate advocates and volunteers to save the lives of pets in the city and the surrounding tristate area.

 We host adoption and fundraising events and also run a foster program in partnership with Animal Care Centers of NYC.

 Best Friends in Northwest Arkansas

 In Northwest Arkansas, we provide a range of critically needed resources and services for the cats and dogs.